Logicism: Neo-logicism

 Neo-logicism describes a range of views considered by their proponents to be successors of the original logicist programme.
 More narrowly, neo-logicism may be seen as the attempt to salvage some or all elements of Frege's programme through the use of a modified version of Frege's system in the Grundgesetze (which may be seen as a kind of second-order logic).

 For instance, one might replace Basic Law V (analogous to the axiom schema of unrestricted comprehension in naive set theory) with some 'safer' axiom so as to prevent the derivation of the known paradoxes.
 The most cited candidate to replace BLV is Hume's principle, the contextual definition of '#' given by '#F = #G if and only if there is a bijection between F and G. This kind of neo-logicism is often referred to as neo-Fregeanism.
 Proponents of neo-Fregeanism include Crispin Wright and Bob Hale, sometimes also called the Scottish School or abstractionist Platonism, who espouse a form of epistemic foundationalism.

-Other major proponents of neo-logicism include Bernard Linsky and Edward N. Zalta, sometimes called the Stanford–Edmonton School, abstract structuralism or modal neo-logicism, who espouse a form of axiomatic metaphysics.
+Other major proponents of neo-logicism include Bernard Linsky and Edward N. Zalta, sometimes called the Stanford–Edmonton School, (Note: Not to be confused with the Stanford School of philosophy of science.) abstract structuralism or modal neo-logicism, who espouse a form of axiomatic metaphysics.
 Modal neo-logicism derives the Peano axioms within second-order modal object theory.

 Another quasi-neo-logicist approach has been suggested by M. Randall Holmes.
 In this kind of amendment to the Grundgesetze, BLV remains intact, save for a restriction to stratifiable formulae in the manner of Quine's NF and related systems.
 Essentially all of the Grundgesetze then 'goes through'.
 The resulting system has the same consistency strength as Jensen's NFU + Rosser's Axiom of Counting.